-- Regulations, policies, and procedures of the worksite as they apply to the participant. - Time and length of lunch breaks (see the lunch break policy). - At least two(2) contacts who youth will notify when late or absent. - Safety procedures and steps to take in case of accidents. - Appropriate attire for the work place. - A clear explanation of the participant's duties and responsibilities, including the criteria by which work performance will be evaluated. - · Process for signing in and out daily and signing the timesheet at the end of each week - Schedule of hours that participant is required to work.
+- At least two contacts that youth will notify when late or absent. - Safety procedures and steps to take in case of accidents. - Appropriate attire for the workplace. - A clear explanation of the participant's duties and responsibilities, including the criteria by which work performance will be evaluated. - Process for signing in and out daily and signing the timesheet at the end of each week. - Schedule of hours that participant is required to work.